vboussange/EvoId.jl/README.md

 This will download latest version from git repo and download all dependencies.

 ## Getting started
 Check out the tutorial prodived below.
-You can also dive into the [documentation](https://vboussange.github.io/EvoId.jl/dev) if you want to use the advanced features of EvoId.jl.
+You can also look at the `example` folder, or dive into the [documentation](https://vboussange.github.io/EvoId.jl/dev) if you want to use the advanced features of EvoId.jl.

 ## Related papers
 - [Topology and habitat assortativity drive neutral and adaptive diversification in spatial graphs](https://www.biorxiv.org/content/10.1101/2021.07.06.451404v2), Boussange et al. 2021.